Config Related

 a_<job>_b

-# a template expression which contains a references to enum of weight_or_base, matches 'a_weight_b' and 'a_base_b'
+# a template expression which contains a references to enum values of 'weight_or_base', matches 'a_weight_b' and 'a_base_b'

 a_enum[weight_or_base]_b

-# a template expression which contains a references to dynamic value type of anything
+# a template expression which contains a references to dynamic values of 'anything'

 # generally, there is no limit for 'value[anything]', so this expression is equivalent to regex 'a_.*_b'